quitism/bd-customizations/README.md

-# btd-customized
+# bd-customization
-my own take of already made stuff from betterdiscord (i dont have a lot of experience with css - ruh roh)
+my own take of themes/addons on betterdiscord/vencord (i dont have a lot of experience with css - ruh roh)